October 20, 2022MAINTENANCE

 As previously mentioned, there are four main types of inventory: raw materials, finished goods, work-in-progress (WIP), and overhaul inventory.
 Inventory refers to raw materials, supplies, and/or products used to make products.
 Also known as stock, inventory directly impacts a company’s bottom lines because it’s easily converted into cash.

-Fixed assets serve the company for a long period of time.
-Conversely, inventory is meant to have a brief shelf-life.
+- Time Periods: Fixed assets serve the company for a long period of time.
+Conversely, inventory is meant to have a brief shelf life.
 Typically, companies try not to hold inventory for more than one year.

 Benefits of Asset Inventory Management